 In order for the digital audio CD to be readable, a metal layer made of aluminum or aluminum alloy is deposited onto the top of the polycarbonate plastic and pits.
 When laser light reads the digital audio CD it does so through the base or non-label side of the disc.
-The laser light then hits a pit or non-pit area and either gets reflected back to the detector of the player or reader to create a signal or no signal if it does not get reflected back.
-This light signal is interpreted as a digital 1 or 0 and the digital code for the information is created.
+The laser light then hits a pit or non-pit area and gets reflected back to the detector of the player or reader to create a signal.
+This light signal is interpreted as a digital 1 or 0 (as discussed above) and the digital code for the information is created.

 The metal reflective layer is a very thin layer and susceptible to chemical oxidation or corrosion and physical damage.
 Any kind of disruption of this layer will lead to errors or an unplayable digital audio CD.
 Therefore, a protective layer is applied over the metal.
 Finally, with all compact disc digital audio formats, a label is silk screened on top of the protective layer.
 The music CD is then placed in a jewel case with various liner notes with lyrics, pictures, and information about the artists, etc.